COPT-Public/cuPDLP-C/README.md

 export CUDA_HOME=/path-to-cuda
 ```

-We suggest you build and install HiGHS with cmake, then `HIGHS_HOME` is typically the cmake install path, see [this page](https://ergo-code.github.io/HiGHS/dev/interfaces/cpp/link/) to find out more.

 By setting `-DBUILD_CUDA=ON` (by default OFF, i.e., the CPU version), you have the GPU version of cuPDLP-C.